 The community of psychologists and their corollaries’ consensus goes that, deep within the tangled mess we often see when we go inside, a fragile, tender child resides.
 We are told to fully see that child, to embrace that child, and to accept that child.
 That child is innocent.

-At this moment, I feel like somebody just tore the skin on that child and inserted a poisonous penetrant.
+At that moment, I felt like somebody just tore the skin on that child and inserted a poisonous penetrant.
 Psychic pain is not lost on me; in fact, in my trek through the jungle toward self-realization, I have become quite familiar with the sensation.

 Where does one go, and what does one do, when one is told that others see, in the self we are trying to accept, only a snotty, mean bitch?